Staff

 michael.ayalon@mtsu.edu

 Mr. Ayalon serves as Wilson County Rural Communities Opioid Response Program Coordinator.
-Through grant funding, Mr. Ayalon will be helping to address the three core priorities for Wilson County: Wilson County's first ever Diversion Center for first time drug offenders, a jail based re-entry transition specialist position, and trauma informed drug prevention activities and education for Wilson County schools and businesses.
+Through grant funding, Mr. Ayalon will be helping to address the three core priorities for Wilson County: Wilson County's first ever Diversion Center for first time drug offenders, a jail based re-entry transition specialist position, and trauma informed drug prevention activities in the community.
 Mr. Ayalon is also the Founder and CEO of Greek University, an educational platform that has inspired countless institutions across North America in identifying, understanding and resolving current social issues.

-As a TIPS-certified trainer and the former Executive Director of Sigma Pi Fraternity with 120 chapters and over 100,000 members nationwide, Mike has a deep understanding of the current situation on campuses and corporations as well as a structured plan on how to empower our own youth to stop being a part of the problem and become an active part of its resolution.
-He is a member of the Association of Fraternity/Sorority Advisors, a programming partner for the North-American Interfraternity Council, and is actively involved in giving back to the community as the 2018 - 2020 Membership Chairman for District 6780 of Rotary International.
-He serves as a member of the Board of Directors at DrugFree WilCo, a coalition to reduce drug abuse and addiction in Middle Tennessee.
-Mike is a graduate of the School of Management at the University at Buffalo and has a Master's Degree from Cumberland University in Public Service Management.
+As the former Executive Director of Sigma Pi Fraternity with 120 chapters and over 115,000 members nationwide, Mr. Ayalon has a deep understanding of the current situation on campuses and corporations as well as a structured plan on how to empower our own youth to stop being a part of the problem and become an active part of its resolution.
+He is a member of the Association of Fraternity/Sorority Advisors and a programming partner for the North-American Interfraternity Council.
+He is a member of DrugFree WilCo, a coalition to reduce drug use and addiction in Wilson County.
+Mr. Ayalon is a graduate of the School of Management at the University at Buffalo, has a Master's Degree from Cumberland University in Public Service Management, and is currently a doctoral student at MTSU.
+He anticipates completing the Ed.D. program in Assessment, Learning, and Student Success (Higher Education) in 2025.

 JillThomas